Kenneth-Macharia/locust-visualizer/README.md

   overall farmland yield impact.
 - It collects json data informing farmlands with locust outbreak sightings and outputs:

-    1. An estimate percentage on farmland yields loss
+    1. A percentage farmland yields loss
     2. A visualization of the impacted farms within the farmland

 ## How to run the app